jfeltz/dial/README.md

 dial
 ====

-Netflix(TM) DIAL 2nd-Screen Protocol Implementation and Framework for Haskell
+Partial Netflix(TM) DIAL 2nd-Screen Protocol Implementation and Framework for Haskell for a Computer Networking class assignment at the University of Texas at Dallas.